paotsaq/pipex/README.md

-## C Pipes are very neat litle things... 👨‍💻
+## C Pipes are very neat little things... 👨‍💻

 ...hence, I bring you some notes that helped throughout the whole thing.
 This is, again, a 42 assignment, one where the piping mechanism of the shell must be replicated using C tools.
 It is an easy assignment to grasp, and it doesn't take very long - that is, if you debug it properly and make good decisions about your implementations (which I'm not really sure happened in this case).